inkblot/puppet-bind/README.md

 `hmac` defaults to "hmac-sha1" and need not be specified.
 This parameter specifies the algorithm of the TSIG key to be used to authenticate the update.
 The resource only uses a TSIG key if a `secret` is specified.

 `secret` is optional.
 This parameter specifies the encoded cryptographic secret of the TSIG key to be used to authenticate the update.
 If no `secret` is specified, then the update will not use TSIG authentication.

+####dns_rr examples

+Mail exchangers for a domain.
+Declares three mail exchangers for the domain example.com, which are mx.example.com, mx2.example.com, and mx.mail-host.ex with priorities 10, 20, and 30, respectively:

+    dns_rr { 'IN/MX/example.com':
+        rrdata => [ '10 mx', '20 mx2', '20 mx.mail-host.ex.', ],
+    }

+Nameserver records for a zone.
+Declares three nameserver records for the zone example.com, which are ns1.example.com, ns2.example.com, and ns.dns-host.ex:

+    dns_rr { 'IN/NS/example.com':
+        rrdata => [ 'ns1', 'ns2', 'ns.dns-host.ex.' ],
+    }

+Service locators records for a domain.
+Declares a service locator for SIP over UDP to the domain example.com, in which the service located at port 5060 of inbound.sip-host.ex is given priority 5 and weight 100.

+    dns_rr { 'IN/SRV/_sip._udp.example.com':
+        rrdata => [ '5 100 5060 inbound.sip-host.ex.', ],
+    }